The 8 Most Important Sentence Structures in German in 8 Minutes

 Now you can understand the basis of German grammar!
 Well done!

-So far you have learnt about the verb position in basic sentence structures, including basic sentences with normal verbs, separable verbs, and modal verbs.
+So far you have learned about the verb position in basic sentence structures, including basic sentences with normal verbs, separable verbs, and modal verbs.
 In all three cases, the verb comes in second place.
 In the case of the separable verbs, the prefix (e.g. ab-, an-, auf-, aus-, ein-, los-, mit-, vor-, weg-, zurück-, zusammen) moves to the end.
-In the case of the modal verb, you usually also need another verb (always in infinitive) at the end, whilst the modal stays in second.
+In the case of the modal verb, you usually also need another verb (always in the infinitive) at the end, whilst the modal stays in second.
 Ready for more?

 In total, there are three complex sentence structures for you to understand.
 If you have encountered words such as aber (but), denn (because), damit (in order to), obwohl (although), während (while), schließlich (finally) or trotzdem (nevertheless), you know that their job is to link ideas.
 If you have been struggling with where to put the verb in such sentences and earn the satisfied smile of your handsome German teacher, then this is your section.